Malwine/support-juniors/README.md

 # Let's support Juniors

-This repository is a starting point to collect information about companies worldwide **supporting junior developers**.
+This repository is a starting point to collect information about companies worldwide **supporting and growing junior developers**.

 **Juniors** are developers who are at the beginning of their career.
 Maybe they are working students studying computer science or taught themselves at home.
 Maybe they joined a bootcamp or Rails Girls Summer of Code.
 Though they might have some knowledge they are incredibly eager to explore more and learn best practice from their future colleagues.